If your bid for a independent living property is successful, we will arrange an appointment to show you around the property.

 You may be asked to move in at short notice, possibly 2 weeks, although we do try to give as much advance notice as possible.

-When you move into your new home, you will be welcomed by the Scheme Manager.
-Find out more about the role your Scheme Manager plays in moving into your new home.
+When you move into your new home, you will be welcomed by the Housing Management Officer (HMO).
+Find out more about the role your HMO plays in moving into your new home.